akoidan/pychat/README.md

  - Generate ssl certificates:
    - If you have bash installed: `./download_content.sh generate_certificate`
    - You can also generate them manually and put into `./rootfs/etc/nginx/ssl/server.key` and `./rootfs/etc/nginx/ssl/certificate.crt`
  - Rename [chat/settings_example.py](chat/settings_example.py) to `chat/settings.py`.
-Open it and replace with your data according to comments.
-Everything in this file but `SECRET_KEY` is optional.
- - Build the image, you can use either single container or multiple:
+Execute `bash download_content.sh generate_secret_key`.
+If you need additional features like oauth/push notifications you can set those up by editing `chat/settings.py`.
+ - Run docker, use ONE of methods bellow.
+If you don't know which, go for any you like:
+   - Run single existing docker image: `docker run -v $PWD/chat/settings.py:/srv/http/chat/settings.py -v $PWD/rootfs/etc/nginx/ssl/server.key:/etc/nginx/ssl/server.key -v $PWD/rootfs/etc/nginx/ssl/certificate.crt:/etc/nginx/ssl/certificate.crt -p 443:443 deathangel908/pychat`  This will just start existing container w/o building anything, importing your ssl certificate and `settings` file in it.
-   - Single container: `docker build -t pychat . -f docker-all/Dockerfile`.  `docker run -p 443:443 pychat`
+   - Build and run single container: `docker build -t pychat . -f docker-all/Dockerfilepychat`.  `docker run -p 443:443 pychat`.
+This will build the same image, with the  difference that you won't need to import config files from host OS as in step above.
-   - Multiple container: `docker-compose -f docker/docker-compose.yml up`.
+   - Build and run multiple containers: `docker-compose -f docker/docker-compose.yml up`.
+This build containes 1 process per container.
+Also all data will be saved on host OS.
  - Open https://localhost

 ## Development setup